-- (1) An approved maintenance organisation shall not- - (a) assign maintenance functions for aircraft unless the assignee has had a minimum rest period of eight hours prior to the beginning of duty; or - (b) perform maintenance functions for aircraft unless that person has had a minimum rest period of eight hours prior to the beginning of duty. - (2) An approved maintenance organisation shall not- - (a) schedule a person performing maintenance functions for aircraft for more than twelve consecutive hours of duty; or - (b) perform maintenance functions for aircraft for more than twelve consecutive hours of duty. - (3) In situations involving unscheduled aircraft unserviceability, persons performing maintenance functions for an aircraft may be continued on duty for- - (a) up to sixteen consecutive hours; or - (b) twenty hours in twenty-four consecutive hours. - (4) Following unscheduled duty periods, the person performing maintenance functions for an aircraft shall have a mandatory rest period of ten hours.
+- (1) A person or an approved maintenance organisation shall not- - (a) assign maintenance functions for aircraft unless the assignee has had a minimum rest period of eight hours prior to the beginning of duty; or - (b) schedule a person performing maintenance functions on an aircraft for more than twelve consecutive hours of duty. - (2) A person shall not- - (a) perform maintenance functions on an aircraft unless that person has had a minimum rest period of eight hours prior to the beginning of duty; or - (b) perform maintenance functions on an aircraft for more than twelve consecutive hours of duty. - (3) Notwithstanding subregulations (1) and (2), situations involving unscheduled aircraft unserviceability, the persons performing maintenance functions on an aircraft may be continued on duty for-

-(5) An approved maintenance organisation shall relieve the person performing maintenance functions from all duties for twenty-four consecutive hours during any seven consecutive day period.
+- (a) up to sixteen consecutive hours; or - (b) twenty hours in a twenty-four consecutive hour period. - (4) Following unscheduled duty periods, the person performing maintenance functions on an aircraft shall have a mandatory rest period of ten hours. - (5) An approved maintenance organisation shall relieve the person performing maintenance functions, from all duties for twenty-four consecutive hours during any seven consecutive day period.